prowave/chargify-webhook-java/README.md

 ## Quick Start

-To use this `chargify-webhook-java` project, use clone and build this repository, or use Maven.
+To use this `chargify-webhook-java` project.
+Clone and build this repository, or use Maven.

 ### Releases